ionic-team/ionic-framework/core/src/components/datetime/readme.md

 /**
  * This is provided in the event
  * payload from the `ionChange` event.
+ *
+ * The value is an ISO-8601 date string.
  */
 const dateFromIonDatetime = '2021-06-04T14:23:00-04:00';
 const formattedString = format(parseISO(dateFromIonDatetime), 'MMM d, yyyy');